signalfx/integrations/google-cloud-functions/README.md

 To monitor Google Cloud Functions, integrate SignalFx with [Google Cloud Platform](https://docs.signalfx.com/en/latest/integrations/google-cloud-platform.html#connect-to-gcp).

+### Wrappers

+SignalFx enables you to monitor the health and performance of Cloud Functions through metrics on total invocations, errors, durations, and more.
+In addition, you can easily send custom application or business metrics from within Cloud Functions.

+- You can use one of our language-specific wrappers to monitor your functions.
+Using a wrapper lets you see invocations, errors, and durations for your functions in real time, and also provides insight into whether a given function is being impacted by cold starts.

+- The wrapper is also a way for you to send in custom application or business metrics from within a function, analogous to what you can do with our client libraries for code running in non-Function environments.
+See [Wrappers](#wrappers)for more information.

 ## FEATURES

 ### Built-in Dashboards

-- **Cloud Functions Overview** - Overview of project-level metrics for Google Cloud Functions.
+- **Cloud Functions Overview** - Overview of project-level metrics for Cloud Functions.

   [<img src='./img/cloud_functions_overview.png' width=200px>](./img/cloud_functions_overview.png)